From music into silence; new documentary celebrates Peter Roberts’ courage and heart

 “Such shallowness was all too much for me and I hurriedly left as I couldn’t bare it anymore,” says Mr Roberts, a successful fine furniture retailer who’d known for some time that he needed more out of life.

-With the backing of his wife, Jeannette, Mr Roberts set his life on an unorthodox new path, sacrificing financial security and a relatively easy life in order to contribute to people at the end of life.
+Mr Roberts set his life on an unorthodox new path, sacrificing financial security and a relatively easy life in order to contribute to people at the end of life.
+He moved, with his wife Jeannette and their two school-aged children, to the US.

-Uprooting his wife and two school-aged daughters, he moved with his family to the US.
-He spent two years studying death and society’s attitudes towards it, as well as the harp, in order to become a music thanatologist; a profession virtually no-one in Australia had heard of, let alone understood.
-Mr Roberts likens it to dancing with a stranger in the dark.
-He was trained to watch for the patient’s physical, psychological and emotional changes and to play in response to those cues; in short, to read patients, not music.
+There, Mr Roberts spent two years studying death and society’s attitudes towards it, as well as the harp, in order to become a music thanatologist; a profession virtually no-one in Australia had heard of, let alone understood.
+Mr Roberts was trained to watch for the patient’s physical, psychological and emotional changes and to play in response to those cues; in short, to read patients, not music.
+It’s a process he likens to dancing with a stranger in the dark.

 “Their rate of breathing can be the conductor.
 As their breathing changes my playing changes.
 You get into sync with each other and then it’s not clear who is leading who.”